About Healthy Diversity

 Healthcare provision is not immune to such situations as different professionals provide services to a wide range of patients having different needs and backgrounds.

 When not addressed properly by trained professionals, such situations can result in a less-than-ideal professional performance, building a barrier to healthcare provision that may encompass misunderstandings, failure of diagnosis, the refusal of treatment, under-treatment or even maltreatment and discrimination.

 Reducing barriers to healthcare treatment

 Methods of meeting the needs of diverse patient groups

 The primary objective of the Healthy Diversity project is to improve the capacity of health professionals and institutions in meeting the needs of a culturally diverse patient group, thereby reducing the barriers to accessing services and alleviating different forms of discrimination within the health sector.

-Our ICT-supported training tools address the following target groups:
+The Healthy Diversity training tools and resources address the following target groups:

 Health professionals working with diverse patient groups

 Managers of health service providers and decision-makers

 Institutions providing continuous / initial education for health professionals